GlacioHack/xdem/doc/source/cli_accuracy.md

       Available coregistration method see : :ref:`coregistration`

       .. note::
-        By default, coregistration is carried out using the Nuth and Kääb method.
+        By default, coregistration is carried out using the :ref:`nuthkaab` method.
-        To disable coregistration, set `process: False` in the configuration file.
+        To disable coregistration, set ``process: False`` in the configuration file.

       .. tabs::